Subtransmission Grid Control via Online Feedback Optimization: Online Feedback Optimization with Integer Constraints

-The tuning matrix $G$ can be used to tune how the grid is converging to the local optima.
-The bigger an entry $g_i$ of $G$ is, the less aggressively the corresponding input $u_i$ will be used during the transient.
+For simplicity, let $G$ be a diagonal matrix $G=diag(g_1,g_2,...g_i,...g_p)$.
+The bigger an entry $g_i$ of $G$, the less aggressively the corresponding input $u_i$ will be changed at each time step during the transient.
 Changing an entry $g_i$ to $g_i + \lambda$ is ultimately equivalent to adding the term $\lambda w_i^2$ to the cost function in~\eqref{eq:projection_MIQP} which adds a weight on the change of input $i$.
-Without discrete actuators, this only affects how the system converges to the local optimum and not the local optimum itself.
+One can therefore regularize the rate of change of an input by increasing its corresponding value $g_i$ in the tuning matrix $G$.